 The good news is that you can do a lot to prevent or delay type 2 diabetes, including:

 - Reaching and staying at a healthy weight

 - Quitting smoking

 Talk with your doctor or nurse about steps you can take to prevent type 2 diabetes.
-Your doctor may also refer you to a registered dietician.
-A registered dietician is a health professional who helps people with healthy eating.
+Your doctor may also refer you to a registered dietitian.
+A registered dietitian is a health professional who helps people with healthy eating.

 What do I ask the doctor?

-When you visit the doctor, it helps to have questions written down ahead of time.
+When you visit the doctor, it helps to have questions ready ahead of time.
 You can also ask a family member or friend to go with you to take notes.
-Print this list of questions and take it with you to your next appointment.
+Consider taking this list of questions to your next appointment.

 - Am I at risk for prediabetes or type 2 diabetes?

 - Do you recommend that I get tested for prediabetes or type 2 diabetes?

 - What are the warning signs and symptoms of type 2 diabetes?